Sony Alpha 9 III Review

 Our editorial take on the Sony Alpha 9 III

-- Groundbreaking full-frame global shutter eliminates all rolling shutter distortion
+- World's first full-frame global shutter eliminates rolling shutter distortion completely

-- Unprecedented flash sync at any shutter speed up to 1/80,000s
+- Extreme speed: 120 fps continuous shooting with AF/AE, flash sync at any shutter speed up to 1/80,000 sec

 Best reviews